feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

-from pyspark.sql import SparkSession# Running Feast in production
+# Running Feast in production

 ## Overview